ConsciousScientist/Project-202011-Sentiment-Analysis-Quotes/README.md

 This selection has been based on research and best practises found online.
 The chosen final model has been the Neural Network (LTSM).

+The client also wants to increase the original dataset.
+He wants to extract tweets from twitter accounts which are posting daily quotes.
+For that, he asks to create a database in MongoDB where the original dataset with the 500k and the daily extracted tweets are kept.

+The whole project has been carried out following CRISP-DM methodology (to solve for data mining).
+Therefore the there is a notebook for each phase:
+- Phase 0: Data Understanding
+- Phase 1: Business Understanding (no notebook)
+- Phase 2: Data Understanding
+- Phase 3: Data Preparation (tweet clean and extraction)
+- Phase 4: Modeling (Supervised Learning)
+- Phase 5: Evaluation
+- Phase 6: Deployment

 ## Table of Contents:
 Not needed